Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 In the active GUI window for the "Observations" entry in the tree editor, we clicked on the "New Observation Folder" button to specify the observing parameters for our program.
 In the Label field, we entered Late M Star.
 Note that while this label is not required, setting it is useful for visually organizing your observation folders in the tree editor when potentially many targets and/or instrument setups are used.

 We clicked "Observation 1" in the tree editor to open the observation template to be filled out.
-In the Instrument pull-down menu in the active GUI window, we selected MIRI, and then we selected the MIRI Medium Resolution Spectroscopy template in the Template pull-down menu.
+In the Instrument pull-down menu in the active GUI window, we selected MIRI, and then we selected the MIRI MRS APT Template in the Template pull-down menu.
 In the Target pull-down menu, we selected the target we defined above, SOMESTAR.

 Complete APT Observation Template for MIRI MRS